 - Papaya and kiwifruit.They contain large amounts of vitamin C as well as potassium, vitamin K, and other nutrients which are anti-inflammatory and help beat infection.

 - Garlic.
 Sometimes known as nature's antibiotic, garlic fights infection and helps the immune system as well as lowering blood pressure naturally.

 - Leafy greens.
-Greens like broccoli, spinach provide an array of vitamins like A, C and E as well as antioxidants.
+Greens like broccoli and spinach provide an array of vitamins like A, C, and E as well as antioxidants.

 - Green tea.
 Lots of antioxidants here as well as the germ-fighting amino acid L-theanine.